Home / Resume / Hospitality / Hotel (No Experience)

 What hiring managers actually look for

-Hotels regularly hire for entry-level front desk, housekeeping, and guest services positions.
-Large properties and chains are especially open to training new hires.
+Hotels regularly hire entry-level front desk, housekeeping, and guest services staff, and large chains are open to training new hires.
+A manager scanning a no-experience resume is checking whether you can be trusted with guests, money, and the front office system.

 1. 1